-Γhe Session of or , and been duly constituted, among other things, finding that it representative(s) for the year is/are unable to attend the meetings of the presbytery and/or General Assembly, and/or it is unable to appoint from its members, resolved to appoint: a) , member of the Session of , to represent it in the presbytery for the next twelve months; and o) , member of the Session of , to represent it in the General Assembly for the next twelve months.
-Extracted from the minutes of session on by me , clerk.
+The Session of naving met at on , and been duly constituted, among other things, finding that its representative(s) for the year is/are unable to attend the meetings of the presbytery and/or General Assembly, and/or it is unable to appoint from its members, resolved to appoint: a) , member of the Session of , to represent it in the presbytery for the next twelve months; and b) , member of the Session of , to represent it in the General Assembly for the next twelve months.
+Extracted from the minutes of session on by me: , clerk.
 Dated: